 TNS TravelsAmerica reports that 20% of domestic passengers are over the age of 65.
 And that number is expected to grow quickly.
 Coined as the silver tsunami, seniors are the fastest growing age group and they want to travel.
 People have been noticing this major opportunity, and have taken it upon themselves to create their own businesses to cater to these silver jet-setters.

-Cindy L. Schaefer started Travel Care & Logistics in hopes of making travel possible for the ageing population.
+Cindy L. Schaefer started Travel Care & Logistics in hopes of making travel possible for the aging population.
 As a registered nurse herself, she understands the importance of knowing the patient’s medical condition and needs in order to plan and create a comfortable trip.
 Just a few examples she provides are the blood sugar monitoring in diabetes patients and medications or methods to ease anxiety in dementia patients.
 “Our goal is to get all the information we need, plan carefully, and show the family their loved one is in good hands,” Ms. Schaefer said.

 Where to sign up